Fair Interval Scheduling of Indivisible Chores: Results for Two Agents

 \end{dfn} For example, an adjacent schedule can be obtained by the two agents exchanging a pair of chores, or by assigning an unallocated chore to agent 1 and transferring another chore from agent 1 to agent 2, etc. The following lemma shows that if we have two adjacent schedules and an agent is envious in one but not in the other, then one of the two schedules or the schedules obtained after swapping the bundles satisfies \EF{1}.

-\begin{lemma} Let $\X=(X_1,X_2)$ and $\Y=(Y_1,Y_2)$ be two adjacent schedules such that \begin{itemize} \item in schedule $\X$, agent $a_1$ envies agent $a_2$, and \item in schedule $\Y$, agent $a_1$ does not envy agent $a_2$. \end{itemize} Then, at least one of the following four schedules must be \EF{1}: $\X$, $\Y$, or the schedules obtained by swapping the agents' bundles, i.e., $\X':=(X_2,X_1)$, or $\Y':=(Y_2,Y_1)$. \end{lemma} Note that while the conditions of the lemma only require the envy to be considered from agent $a_1$'s perspective, the \EF{1} implication holds for both agents.
-Also, as will become clear, the proof of \Cref{lem:Adjacent_EF1} works for monotone valuations.
-Furthermore, the lemma can also be shown to hold for \emph{goods} (i.e., when all valuations are non-negative) under monotone valuations. \begin{proof} (of \Cref{lem:Adjacent_EF1}) For the sake of contradiction, assume that none of the four schedules is \EF{1}.
+\begin{restatable}[]{lemma}{AdjacentScheduleLemma} Let $\X=(X_1,X_2)$ and $\Y=(Y_1,Y_2)$ be two adjacent schedules such that \begin{itemize} \item in schedule $\X$, agent $a_1$ envies agent $a_2$, and \item in schedule $\Y$, agent $a_1$ does not envy agent $a_2$. \end{itemize} Then, at least one of the following four schedules must be \EF{1}: $\X$, $\Y$, or the schedules obtained by swapping the agents' bundles, i.e., $\X':=(X_2,X_1)$, or $\Y':=(Y_2,Y_1)$. \end{restatable} \begin{proof} (of \Cref{lem:Adjacent_EF1}) For the sake of contradiction, assume that none of the four schedules is \EF{1}.
 We can assume that $a_2$ does not envy $a_1$ in schedule $\X$, because otherwise $\X'$ would be \EF{}.
 Similarly, we can assume that $a_2$ does not envy $a_1$ in schedule $\Y'$, because otherwise $a_2$ would not envy $a_1$ in $\Y$ and $\Y$ would be \EF{}.
-Now, since we assumed $\X$ and $\Y'$ are not \EF{1}, in both schedules agent $a_1$ must envy agent $a_2$ even after giving up any single chore.
+Now, since we assumed $\X$ and $\Y'$ are not \EF{1}, in both schedules agent $a_1$ must envy agent $a_2$ even after the giving up any single chore.
 By adjacent property of $\X$ and $\Y$, we know that $|X_1\setminus Y_1| \leq 1$ and $|Y_2 \setminus X_2|\leq 1$.
 Hence, we can write

 Note that $X_1 \setminus \{X_1 \setminus Y_1\} \subseteq Y_1$ and $Y_2 \setminus \{Y_2 \setminus X_2\} \subseteq X_2$.
 Putting this together with the above two equations, we get